instance-id/Loupedeck/README.md

 Others I am not thinking of at the moment

 #### Note
-It may be a bit diffifcult to figure out at first, but this includes an MQTT client in which I connect to my HomeAssistant instance anf began adding two way communication to trigger sensor behavior, and subscribe/listen for events, then run local scripts based on message payload.
+It may be a bit diffifcult to figure out at first, but this includes an MQTT client in which I connect to my HomeAssistant instance and began adding two way communication to trigger sensor behavior, and subscribe/listen for events, then run local scripts based on message payload.

 <img src="docs/loupedeck_linux.jpg"  width="500" >